 Here’s a new addition to my gardens this year – Tiny Glow Asiatic Lily.
 I love this color and I added these in a few different gardens.

 I hope you enjoyed this post featuring the lilies at Gingham Gardens.
 Feel free to stay a little longer and take a few more garden tours.
 Thanks a bunch for stopping by.
-Please take a minute and leave a comment.
-Also if you have done so already, subscribe to receive updates from Gingham Gardens.

 I’m linking up with A Delightsome Life for Home and Garden Thursday.